MilanVetnic/Responsive-Expandable-Text-Boxes/README.txt

 * [Setup](#setup)

 ## General Info
-This project is for a Search Button on a web page.
+This project is responsive, expandable text boxes.

 ** Technologies
 Project is created with: